-Tools in this section address how the governance meeting should be organized, a simple process of for how to apply consensus decision-making to meeting deliberations, the roles of chairs and participants, and strategies for effective record-keeping and communications.
+Tools in this section address how the governance meeting should be organized, a process for how to apply consensus decision-making to meeting deliberations, the roles of chairs and participants, and strategies for effective record-keeping and communications.
 Meetings are the primary mechanism for convening governance groups.
-Effective meetings require well-thought-out agendas, active participation, and a record of the meetings, topics and outcomes.
-Best practices for agenda design include the following: